turingschool/career-development-curriculum/module_four/pd_kickoff.md

 Time: 60 mins

 Updates:
-* Objectives/Go over expectations/questions (8 mins)
-* Individual Reflection/Goal-Planning (8 mins)
-* Groups:
-	* Intros by giving pitch of professional story, overall goals, and 1 thing they will need support with (5 mins.
-1 min. of feedback) (30-35 mins)
-	* DTR/expectation-setting
-	* Decide on group support

 * Group DTR & Expectation-Setting (have coaches outline their plan for the groups during the 5 weeks)
 * Story Pitch Time (part of getting to know each other, and getting set up for the mod by defining your goals